daniele77/daniele77.github.io/_drafts/swap-pattern.md

 * `filling` holding the object structure currently retrieving the sensor data,
 * `current` holding the most recent complete acquisition.

-The task of the class `SensorNetwork` is to decide when it's time to start a new acquisition and to substitute `current` with `filling` when the aquisition is done.
+The main responsibility of the class `SensorNetwork` is to decide when it's time to start a new acquisition and to substitute `current` with `filling` when the aquisition is done.
+Whenever a client need to perform some task on the data acquired, asks `SensorNetwork` that returns `current`, i.e., the most recent data acquisition.
+Until the client holds the smart pointer, the @@@

 (TODO)

 The idea of this pattern is @@@ to have the pass the sensor data structure (@@@) from the producer to the consumers?

-The following diagram shows a typical PATTERNNAME @@@ class structure:
+The following diagram shows a typical PATTERNNAME (TODO) class structure:

 ![motivation](/images/swap-pattern/motivation.png)